Copyright (c) 2007 THE THRASH METAL GUIDE

 XANADOO (SINGAPORE)

 Based on the 3-song "Blood and Dirt" demo, this band plays straight retro speed/thrash metal taken directly from the early Destruction works.
-This is cool fast-paced stuff with the obligatory rolling Destruction-like riffs, and the fierce uncompromising approach.
+This is cool fast-paced stuff with the obligatory rolling Destruction-like riffs and the fierce uncompromising approach.
 No pauses for breaks, no unnecessary melodic deviations... thrash till death!
 And hey, guys, get rid of those awful computerized vocals on "Plague of Mankind", will you!

-The hellish trio is finally able to come up with an offical full-length, and few will be the disappointed to hear this sincere slab of unadulterated old school thrash metal which is constantly fast even touching hardcore/crossover at times.
-But, seriously, the speed is really commendable, and is not far from the Japanese Fastkill or the Dutch Expulsion.
+The hellish trio is finally able to come up with an official full-length, and few will be the disappointed to hear this sincere slab of unadulterated old school thrash metal which is constantly fast even touching hardcore/crossover at times.
+But, seriously, the speed is really commendable, and isn't far from the Japanese Fastkill or the Dutch Expulsion.
 Hats down for the excellent tribute to the early German school "Republic of Drones", or for the maddening ultra-speedster/proto-deathster "Plague Of Mankind", as well as for almost every other song.
 The guitar sound is a bit thin, though, and could be boosted up for the future.
 And the singer could use a more aggressive, more forceful tone: his voice is also thin lacking the energy which the music has in abundance.

 Dome Made Demo Demo, 2006